bzvnr/Renumber-Textile-References/README.md

 This part assumes the [requirements](#requirements) have been fulfilled.

-1. Click the green `Code` button [on the project's GitHub repository](https://github.com/bzvnr/Renumber-Textile-References) and download the project as a ZIP file
+1. Click the green `Code` button [on the project's GitHub repository page](https://github.com/bzvnr/Renumber-Textile-References) and download the project as a ZIP file
 2. Unzip the file
 3. [Open your system's terminal](https://web.archive.org/web/20220528160004/https://towardsdatascience.com/a-quick-guide-to-using-command-line-terminal-96815b97b955?gi=f465d80a5ddf)
 4. In the terminal, navigate to the project's directory (folder).
-[If you are unfamiliar with terminal navigation, simply enter `cd [filePathToProjectDirectory]` without the brackets in the terminal (ex: `cd C:\Users\user\Downloads\Renumber-Textile-References-master\Renumber-Textile-References-master`).
-The directory navigated to should contain the project's `lib` folder.]
+If you are unfamiliar with terminal navigation, enter `cd [filePathToProjectDirectory]` without the brackets in the terminal (ex: `cd C:\Users\user\Downloads\Renumber-Textile-References-master\Renumber-Textile-References-master`).
+The directory navigated to should contain the project's `lib` folder
 5. In the terminal, enter `npm install` to download the npm packages required for the project

 The project's [HTML document](./index.html) opened in most browsers should work locally after these instructions.